Chandigarh India Travel Guide

 It symbolizes India's faith in the forthcoming period plus up-to-date identity.

-Le Corbusier, with Pierre Jeanneret, Maxwell Fry, and Jane Drew, began function in the early 1950s.
+Le Corbusier, with Pierre Jeanneret, Maxwell Fry, and Jane Drew, began work in the early 1950s.
 Their design aimed for a highly organized and functional city, divided into self-sufficient sectors.

 Wide, clean roads and many gardens like A Garden of roses and Garden of Fragrance offer serene escapes.

-Man-made lake for boating, walking, and enjoying sunrises or sunsets.
+Man-made by the lake for boating, walking, and enjoying sunrises or sunsets.

 Capitol Complex showcases modernism, and the Rock Garden displays ingenuity and recycling.